markadelnawar/json-schema-sketch/README.md

 # json-schema-sketch

 Infer compact schema descriptions from any JSON value.
-Produces a text representation of the data's structure — types, array counts, optional keys, unions — without the actual values.
+Produces a text representation of the data's structure — types, array counts, optional keys, unions — without the actual values , Typically ~80% smaller than raw JSON from average size apis.

 ```typescript
 import { inferSchema, renderSchema } from "json-schema-sketch";